-Ppm levels for modules higher than for individual parts due to complexity, but overall vehicle quality up The first tier integrators report that that the quality levels (on a parts per million basis - p.p.m.) of the modules they supply are lower than for individual components - but that is perhaps inevitable given the greater number of parts (e.g. 80 rather than one).
-Typically, they report ppms up from figures in single digits or tens (e.g. 5 -50 ppm) to figures in the hundreds (e.g. up to 500) - but claim that OEMs are happy with such levels as the overall ppm of total deliveries to the assembly plant are lower due to the reduction in number of suppliers.
+Ppm levels for The first tier integrators report that that the quality levels (on a parts per modules higher million basis - p.p.m.) of the modules they supply are lower than for than for individual components - but that is perhaps inevitable given the greater individual parts number of parts (e.g. 80 rather than one).
+Typically, they report ppms up from figures in single digits or tens (e.g. 5 -50 ppm) to figures in the hundreds (e.g. up to 500) - but claim that OEMs are happy with such complexity, but overall vehicle levels as the overall ppm of total deliveries to the assembly plant are quality up lower due to the reduction in number of suppliers.
 Similarly, due to increased responsibility for warranty claims, suppliers report a rise in such expenses - which have typically risen from c.0.5% of sales to c.2.0% of sales.
 Again, suppliers appear unconcerned about this rise as they factor it into their piece price - with an element that reflects expectations of continuous improvement.